multiversx/mx-sdk-dapp/README.md

 ### Transaction Signing Flow

-Once a transaction has been submitted, the user will be prompted in his provider (Extension, Maiar etc) to sign the transaction.
+Once a transaction has been submitted, you have to use either the `SignTransactionsModals` or the `useSignTransactions` hook, for the user to be prompted in his provider (Extension, Maiar etc) to sign the transaction.

-We suggest displaying a message on the screen that confirms the transaction that needs to be signed.
-You may do this with `useSignTransactions` hook.
+If you don't want to use the default modals that appear for the user when the signing process happens, you have to use the `useSignTransactions` hook to sign those transactions.

 ```
  const {